 Photo by Paul G. Johnson

 When we think of bees, what often comes to mind are honeybees or bumblebees, but these represent less than two percent of the nearly 400 bee species found at Pinnacles National Park.
 Pinnacles supports the highest known bee diversity per unit area of any place on earth.
-The bees here range in size from a split pea to a peanut shell.
+The bees here range in size from a sesame seed to an almond.
 They may be black, brown, bronze, metallic green or blue, or striped yellow and black.
 Some are social, working together as a hive to build a nest.
 But most are solitary, with each female building her own nest.
 Many visit flowers to collect pollen to feed their young, but about one in six species are cleptoparasites, meaning that they lay their eggs in the nests of other bee species.
 After the cleptoparasite young hatch, they eat the pollen intended for the other bee’s young.

 Bees visit many different kinds of flowers at Pinnacles, but certain flower species are far more frequently visited than others.
 Three of the plants here that are popular with a variety of bees are California buckwheat, deerweed, and woolly yerba santa.
 These plants thrive in areas that have been affected by natural disturbance such as fire or flooding.
 Other popular bee flowers include California poppy, clarkia, Chinese houses, summer mustard, chamise, ceanothus, goldfields, popcorn flower, and willow.